-1. Articulate major theoretical understandings of tourist behaviour, including key social psychological theories associated with motivation and identity development;
+1. Articulate major theoretical understandings of visitor behaviour, including key social psychological theories associated with motivation and identity development;

 2. Analyse and apply group planning, leadership and management strategies that lead to quality visitor experiences;

-3. Identify key principles of risk assessment and management as it applies to national and international tourism products and services;
+3. Identify key principles of risk assessment and risk management as it applies to visitor products and services;

-4. Exhibit an integrative understanding of the legal and ethical issues associated with guiding and leadership;
+4. Exhibit an integrative understanding of the legal and ethical issues associated with visitor management;

 5. Assess and critique leadership and visitor management techniques through participation in field trips;

-6. Identify and locate global tourism information sources, apply inquiry processes to evaluate these sources and select the appropriate professional communication context.
+6. Identify and locate global tourism information sources, apply inquiry processes to evaluate these sources, and communicate outcomes of research in professional context.

-- Managing visitor behaviours through leadership, operation and program design
+- Managing visitor behaviours through operation and program design.

-- Managing visitor behaviours through facility and space design and planning
+- Managing visitor behaviours through facility and space design.

 In Term Test: Mid-Semester Test